Share on your favorite

 Succession - The passing down of something from one generation to the next.

-園 means "garden, park, plantation."
+園 means "garden, mausoleum."

 Yard - An outdoor area, usually surrounded by a fence, used for recreation or relaxation.